-Advocate for legislation that establishes a new, long term and secure transportation bill as opposed to continued short-term extensions of MAP-21.
+Advocate for legislation that establishes a new, long term, and secure transportation bill as opposed to continued short-term extensions of MAP-21 to create stability and permit strategic planning.

 Advocate for legislative and federal funding in support of the Transportation Alternatives Programs.